peteroupc/peteroupc.github.io/randextract.md

 [**Peter Occil**](mailto:poccil14@gmail.com)

-_Randomness extraction_ (also known as _unbiasing_, _debiasing_, _deskewing_, _whitening_, or _entropy extraction_) is a set of techniques for generating unbiased random bits from biased sources.
+_Randomness extraction_ (also known as _unbiasing_, _debiasing_, _deskewing_, _whitening_, or _entropy extraction_) is a set of techniques for turning data sources into random bits that each equal 1 or 0 with equal probability.
 This note covers some useful extraction techniques.

 <a id=In_Information_Security></a>